thedzy/goprogress/README.md

 ### 2.1.1

 - Updated to take options at the Draw command.
-Due to limitations with GO, you cannot override any parameter with 0, or false or "".
-One day I will make this pointers, but there is a lot of change to accommodate
+Due to limitations with GO, you cannot override any parameter with 0, or false or "". ~~One day I will make this pointers, but there is a lot of change to accommodate~~
 - Slight reorganisation in code
 - Fixed an error when passing an empty string to the wait bar.

+### 2.1.2
+_ Add more ways to set options